-Seller is responsible for loading the goods onto the buyer’s carrier if the delivery occurs at the seller’s premises.
-If the delivery occurs at any other place, the seller is deemed to have delivered the goods once their transport has arrived at the name place and the buyer is responsible for both unloading the goods and loading them onto their own carrier.
+The seller is responsible for loading the goods onto the buyer’s carrier if the delivery occurs at the seller’s premises.
+If the delivery occurs at any other place, the seller is deemed to have delivered the goods once their transport has arrived at the named place and the buyer is responsible for both unloading the goods and loading them onto their own carrier.

-Seller pays for the carriage of goods up to the named place at the destination country.
+The seller pays for the carriage of goods up to the named place in the destination country.
 But the goods are considered to be delivered when handed over to the first or main carrier.
 This means the risk transfers to the buyer upon handing goods over to that carrier at the place of shipment in the country of export.
 The seller has fulfilled their obligation when goods are handed over to the carrier, not when they reach the destination.

-Seller is responsible for origin costs, including export clearance and freight costs for shipment to the named place of destination.
+The seller is responsible for origin costs, including export clearance and freight costs for the shipment to the named place of destination.
 This could be either the final destination such as the buyer’s facilities or a port of destination.
 This has to be agreed to by the seller and buyer, however.

-Seller’s obligation is fulfilled when the goods are ready for unloading onto the incoming transport at the specified destination.
-Buyer bears the costs and risks of unloading the goods, arranges import customs clearance and import taxes if necessary.
+The seller’s obligation is fulfilled when the goods are ready for unloading onto the incoming transport at the specified destination.
+Buyer bears the costs and risks of unloading the goods and arranges import customs clearance and import taxes if necessary.

-Seller is required to deliver the goods and unload them at the named place of destination.
-The seller covers all the costs of transport including export fees and carriage, unloading from the main carrier at destination port and destination port charges and assumes all risk until arrival at the destination port or terminal.
+The seller is required to deliver the goods and unload them at the named place of destination.
+The seller covers all the costs of transport including export fees and carriage, unloading from the main carrier at the destination port and destination port charges and assumes all risk until arrival at the destination port or terminal.

-Seller’s obligation is fulfilled once the goods are unloaded at specified destination and carries risk until arrival at the destination port or terminal.
+The seller’s obligation is fulfilled once the goods are unloaded at a specified destination and carry risk until arrival at the destination port or terminal.
 All charges after unloading (for example, import duty, taxes, customs and on-carriage) are to be borne by the buyer.
 However, it is important to note that any delay or demurrage charges at the terminal will generally be paid by the seller.

-Seller is responsible for delivering the goods to the named place in the country of destination and pay all costs in bringing goods to the destination (incl. import duties and taxes).
-Buyer is responsible for the unloading.
+The seller is responsible for delivering the goods to the named place in the country of destination and paying all costs in bringing goods to the destination (incl. import duties and taxes).
+The buyer is responsible for the unloading.
 Risk is transferred to the buyer at the delivery of the goods at the named place of destination.